Ouditchya/Algorithms/README.md

-This repository contains Implementation of some Standard Algorithms.
+This repository contains my Implementation of Some Standard Algorithms.
+Feel free to understand or use it.
 Code On! :)